 Federal and state laws require that the trustee areas be nearly equal in population using the most recent Census counts.
-Some variation is permitted, but the rule of thumb is that the difference between the most- and least-populous election districts should not exceed ten percent of the “ideal” district’s population, which is one-eighth of the jurisdiction’s total population.
+Some variation is permitted, but the rule of thumb is that the difference between the most- and least-populous election districts should not exceed ten percent of the “ideal” district’s population, which is one-seventh of the jurisdiction’s total population.
 We understand that courts have generally accepted this standard for population equality (in school districts).

 Federal law also requires that election districts must be drawn to respect protected race/ethnic groups so that their communities are neither divided nor overly concentrated in individual districts.
 Protected groups are race/ethnic/language groups, including Hispanics, African Americans, Asian Americans, and Native Americans (as well as some other groups).

 In addition, the California Elections Code (Section 22000) lists criteria that may be taken into account during the redistricting (and initial districting process):

 In adjusting the boundaries of the divisions, the board may give consideration to the following factors: (1) topography, (2) geography, (3) cohesiveness, contiguity, integrity, and compactness of territory, and (4) community of interests of the division.

 Who creates the District’s maps and how can the public participate in the process?

 We have hired professional demographers to draft and revise maps for consideration by the public and the Trustees.
 Revisions of these draft maps will be made based on feedback received by the Trustees and from the community during the public hearings, Board meetings, or a designated staff member.
 Residents will be able to provide input about boundaries and suggest criteria for creating boundaries.
 The districting process will be transparent, and all residents will have the opportunity to suggest map revisions.